 Easy to use smokers are key for the beginner.
 If you choose a smoker that is difficult to set up and tough to clean, it may lower your confidence.
-A smoker that is easy to load and operate will make your cook an easy and enjoyable experience.
+On the other hand, a smoker that is easy to load and operate will make your cook an easy and enjoyable experience.

 Most beginners are not planning on spending a lot of money on their first smoker.
 If you don’t have confidence in your ability to smoke great food, you will be less willing to buy in the $500 range.
 A budget-friendly option is usually a great place to start.

 There are a few different options for generating smoke.
 The main ways of generating smoke are electric, gas, charcoal, and all-wood fire.
-All the smoke comes from some form of wood, but in most cases, wood chips are heated until they smoke.
+All the smoke comes from some form of wood, but wood chips are heated until they smoke in most cases.

 Gas smoker vs. Electric smoker

 Some people say it is a matter of tasting the gas in their food, but I have not noticed that in a smoker.
 In a grill, there is a big difference between gas and charcoal or even pellets.

 I think the reason you can taste the fuel when using a grill is that the flame is direct cooking your food.
 In the case of a smoker, your heat source is indirect and meant to generate smoke.